CRedit360/WorkflowSchema/README.md

 },
 ```

-...because you've created two classes called `WFSButton.big` and `WFSLabel.big`, neither of which inherit from `.big`, which doens't exist.
+...because you've created two classes called `WFSButton.big` and `WFSLabel.big`, neither of which inherit from `.big`, which doesn't exist.